Travelling with public transport

 Time-based passes and changed timetables

-If you have a time-based pass with a travel company that made major changes to its timetable, you may be entitled to revoke the purchase of the time-based pass, which means getting your money back.
+If you have a time-based pass with a travel company that made major changes to its timetable, you may be entitled to revoke the purchase of the time-based pass.
 What “major changes” are is assessed on a case-by-case basis.
-If the changes mean that you can no longer use your pass, contact the travel company and tell them why you want to revoke the purchase.

 Present a valid ticket or pay a surcharge